milelecars/MileleSkillSage/README.md

-# AGCT-Software: Advanced Test Management System
+# AGCT-Software: Test Management System

 ## 📋 Overview
 AGCT-Software is a secure, feature-rich online test management system built with Laravel 11.
-It provides a comprehensive platform for creating, conducting, and monitoring online assessments with advanced anti-cheating capabilities and real-time candidate tracking.
+It provides a comprehensive platform for creating, conducting, and monitoring online assessments with advanced anti-cheating capabilities.

 ## 🌟 Key Features